logiqai/docs/integrations/fluent-bit/fluent-bit-installation-on-ubuntu.md

 # Fluent Bit installation on Ubuntu

-In order to forward Ubuntu logs to LOGIQ by leveraging Fluent Bit, do the following.
+In order to forward Ubuntu logs to Apica Ascent by leveraging Fluent Bit, do the following.

 1. Download the `td-agent-bit.sh` script from this [folder](https://github.com/logiqai/logiq-installation/tree/main/fluent-bit/linux/ubuntu).
 2. Make the script executable by running the following command.